ant-thomas/zsgx1hacks/README.md

   * Updated busybox
   * Annoying whining noise reduced
   * WebUI accessible - http://IPAddress:8080/cgi-bin/webui
+  * FTP Server pointing to the root file system - no username or password

 ### Achieved so far
 * ```debug_cmd.sh``` on an SD card enables commands to be run